 The aim of the programme is to give you the opportunity to spend time with a professional working in the career area of interest to you and to gain an insight into the work involved and the kind of skills and knowledge that are required.

-Our Mentors are located all over the world, and whilst there are many who are local there are also a few in more distant locations.
-The commitment therefore may be in the form of email, phone or face-to-face meetings with your mentor.
+Our mentors are located all over the world, and whilst there are many who are local there are also a few in more distant locations.
+Communication with mentors will be undertaken either by email, telephone, skype/facetime/teams.

 Information for mentors